Pearl-2022

 The follow-up to the superb horror film X (2022) is even better.
 Ti West directs and co-writes Pearl (2022) with star Mia Goth, who is quickly becoming a household name, especially in horror circles.

 The duo creates a macabre and intelligent piece that pays homage to legendary films like The Wizard of Oz (1939) and Mary Poppins (1964) in the most wicked of ways.
-The film looks like a musical from the golden age of film but is instead haunting.
+The film resembles a musical from the golden age of cinema, but it is haunting instead.

-West and Goth appear to have full creative control and it shows in the finished product.
+West and Goth appear to have complete creative control, and it shows in the finished product.

 In the second chapter of X, we are introduced to the character Pearl as a young woman living on a farm in rural Texas.
 Fans recall that Pearl is the old lady in X, but we knew nothing of her backstory until now.